daverosoff/mcgd/modules/02/Module.md

 ### Contour maps

 The easiest way to visualize 2-variable functions is with *contour maps*.
-These are easily created in both R and Sage.
-The following R code initializes a random 2-variable function and includes its contour plot into the document.

-**FIND SOME CODE**

-Sage lacks a facility for machine-generated random functions (as far as I am aware), but it can plot a function the user provides quite readily.

-**SAGE CODE GOES HERE**

-In a contour plot, the points in the plane represent different values of the inputs.
+In a contour plot, the points in the plane represent different output values coming from the various inputs.
 Here is a contour plot from the shopping example in [Module 01][Module 01].

 **R CODE FOR LINEAR CONTOUR PLOT**